 I would recommend the InfoCrank.
 But as to which power meter fits your needs the best depends on what features you are looking for, but consider accuracy first.

-The InfoCrank more to someone who wants the most accurate power meter and accuracy of power acceleration detail.
+The InfoCrank should appeal more to someone who wants the most accurate power meter and accuracy of power acceleration detail.
 It is a fantastic genuine upgrade if you already have a power meter, say a single sided model and want to upgrade to having the most relevant accuracy, also with pedalling economy metrics.

 What is CPT Cycling?